-For example, if the segment thickness is 17 mm, the lengths of short segments will be 966 mm, 1299 mm and 1632 mm.
+For example, if the segment thickness is 17 mm, the lengths of short segments will be 966 mm, 1366 mm, and 1766 mm.

-After the randomization prior to a match the corresponding combination of segments is fixed together by screws and located on the field.
-In order to make the construction harder to move by the vehicle, some weight could be located on the inner side of the wall's corners.
+After the randomization prior to a round, the corresponding combination of segments is fixed together by screws and located on the field.
+To make the construction harder to move by the vehicle, some weight could be located on the inner side of the wall's corners.